-- impart knowledge and develop understanding through effective use of lesson time promote a love of learning and children's intellectual curiosity - set homework and plan other out-of-class activities to consolidate and extend the knowledge and understanding pupils have acquired - reflect systematically on the effectiveness of lessons and approaches to teaching contribute to the design and provision of an engaging curriculum within the relevant subject area(s).
+- impart knowledge and develop understanding through effective use of lesson time - promote a love of learning and children's intellectual curiosity - set homework and plan other out-of-class activities to consolidate and extend the knowledge and understanding pupils have acquired - reflect systematically on the effectiveness of lessons and approaches to teaching - contribute to the design and provision of an engaging curriculum within the relevant subject area(s).

 Grade 1: OUTSTANDING - MEETING STANDARDS AT A HIGH LEVEL Grade 2: GOOD - MEETING STANDARDS AT A GOOD LEVEL REQUIRES IMPROVEMENT INADEQUATE - FAILING TO MEET THE STANDARDS They plan lessons that often use well-chosen, imaginative and creative strategies, and that match individuals' needs and interests.
 They select and use new technology to effectively support learning.
 They are highly reflective in critically evaluating their practice.
 They can accurately judge the impact of their practice on individual and groups of learners and can use their evaluation to inform future planning, teaching and learning.
 They show initiative in contributing to curriculum planning and developing and producing effective learning resources in their placement settings.
 They show a willingness to try out a range of approaches to teaching and learning, including the use of new technology.
 They plan lessons that take account of the needs of groups of learners and individuals, through the setting of differentiated learning outcomes, carefully matching teaching and learning activities and resources to support learners in achieving these intended learning outcomes.
 They know how to learn from both successful and less effective lessons through their systematic evaluation of the effectiveness of their practice, including its impact on learners.
 They make a positive contribution to the development of curriculum and resources in their placement settings.
 They employ a range of teaching strategies and resources.
 They plan individual lessons that are appropriately structured to support pupils in developing their knowledge, skills, understanding, interest and positive attitudes.
 When teaching they maintain the pace of the learning, are able to respond flexibly to what is happening in the classroom and have the confidence to adapt their teaching in order to respond to the needs of the learners.
 They can create an environment in which the learners are usually engaged.
 They understand how homework or other out-of-class work can sustain learners' progress and consolidate learning, and can design and set appropriate tasks.
 They review and reflect on their own planning and teaching to prepare future activities and tasks that build on and sustain progression in pupils' learning.
+They work collaboratively with more experienced colleagues, where appropriate, to adapt and/or develop the school's medium-term plans, schemes of work and curriculum frameworks.
 Trainee not demonstrating competence to achieve the standards: They do not: show a willingness to try out a range of approaches to teaching and learning. plan lessons that take account of the needs of groups of learners and individuals. review and reflect on their own planning and teaching. make positive contribution to the development of curriculum and resources in their practice settings.